Chelsea Spencer: Texas

 On July 10, 2018, Spencer was announced as an assistant coach for the Texas Longhorns softball team.

 California

 On May 20, 2020, Spencer was announced as the new head coach for the California Golden Bears softball team.
 She is the first openly LGBT head coach to lead the Cal program.

+On June 23, 2025, Spencer resigned after five seasons as head coach at California.
+She compiled a record of 153–108–2 and reached three consecutive NCAA regionals.